Sheikh Zayed Grand Mosque: Architectural features

-The Sheikh Zayed Grand Mosque has seven imported chandeliers from the company Faustig in Munich, Germany that incorporate millions of Swarovski crystals.
+The Grand Mosque has seven imported chandeliers from the company Faustig in Munich, Germany that incorporate millions of Swarovski crystals.
 The largest chandelier is the second largest known chandelier inside a mosque, the third largest in the world, and has a 10 m diameter and a 15 m height.

 The pools along the arcades reflect the mosque's columns, which become illuminated at night.
 The unique lighting system was designed by lighting architects Speirs and Major Associates to reflect the phases of the moon.
 Beautiful bluish gray clouds are projected in lights onto the external walls and get brighter and darker according to the phase of the moon.

 The 96 columns in the main prayer hall are clad with marble and inlaid with mother of pearl, one of the few places where one can see this craftsmanship.

 The 99 names (qualities or attributes) of God (Allah) are featured on the Qibla wall in traditional Kufic calligraphy, designed by the prominent UAE calligrapher — Mohammed Mandi Al Tamimi.
 The Qibla wall also features subtle fibre-optic lighting, which is integrated as part of the organic design.

 In total, three calligraphy styles — Naskhi, Thuluth and Kufic — are used throughout the mosque and were drafted by Mohammed Mandi Al Tamimi of the UAE, Farouk Haddad of Syria and Mohammed Allam of Jordan.